Dolon Southwest

-Dolon Southwest was a dispersal bomber base in Semipalatinsk, Kazakhstan, located 43 km south-west of Dolon (air base).
-It was part of the Far East command of Soviet Air Forces Long Range Aviation.
+Dolon Southwest was a dispersal bomber base in Semipalatinsk Oblast, Kazakhstan, located 43 km south-west of Dolon (air base).
+It was probably associated with the 8th independent Heavy Bomber Aviation Corps (1960 - 1980) and then the 37th Air Army VGK, of Soviet Long Range Aviation, because Dolon (air base) nearby was under those commands.

 A Central Intelligence Agency document listed the coordinates of the airfield while referencing a 1968 deployment of 21 Tupolev Tu-16 "Badger" bombers, the first deployment of this aircraft at the airfield.
 Dolon was listed as having eight support buildings, a refueling facility, an instrument landing system, and ground controlled approach (GCA).

 Almost no trace remains of the base.